Unleash/unleash-edge/README.md

 docker run -it -p 3063:3063 -e STRICT=true -e UPSTREAM_URL=<yourunleashinstance> unleashorg/unleash-edge:<mostrecentversion> edge
 ```

-## Strict mode (Since 19.2.0)
+## Strict behavior (Since 19.2.0)

-If started with the `--strict` flag or the `STRICT` environment variable, Edge now starts in strict mode and must be
+If started with the `--strict` flag or the `STRICT` environment variable, Edge now starts with strict behavior and must
+be
 given
 tokens at startup.
 Edge will lock down access for new tokens that have a wider or different access scope than the tokens it was started